mincho-js/mincho/README.md

 It started with contemplation on approaches and management methods for CSS styling.

-Methodologies for CSS selectors are largely divided into visual hierarchy and semantic hierarchy.
+Methodologies for CSS selectors can be largely divided into visual hierarchy and semantic hierarchy.

 The visual hierarchy uses visual names like `.text-red { color: red; }`,
 while the semantic hierarchy uses meaningful names like `.error { color: red; }`.